 - In the same pan add the remaining ghee and add coriander powder.

 - Cook the coriander powder on a medium-low flame until it starts emitting its aroma.

 - Once done, take it off the flame.

 - And sugar, toasted nuts, char magaz, raisins and coconut.

 - Adjust sugar to suit your taste preferences.

-- Store in an airtight container and is good for a month.
+- Mix and panjiri is ready.
+Store in an airtight container and is good for a month.